Yasmin-AlGhamdi/Pizza-Builder/README.md

 # Pizza-Builder
-In this exercise, we used Creation Design Pattern - Builder to create two types of pizza, Margherita and Pepperoni and then display their ingredients and price.
+In this exercise, we used Creation Design Pattern - Builder to create two types of pizza, white pizza and wheat pizza and then display their ingredients and price.